sinanuozdemir/oreilly-retrieval-augmented-gen-ai/README.md

 1. **[RAG - Retrieval](notebooks/RAG_Retrieval.ipynb)**: An introduction to vector databases, embeddings, and retrieval

 	- **[FastAPI + Chatting](fastapi/)** - A simple FASTAPI implementation of our RAG app and a chat client using streamlit to test our work!
-	- **[Advanced Semantic Search](https://colab.research.google.com/drive/1h8dmDclOnYsXKlMDYp1uRuW55xbzypUY?usp=sharing)**: A more advanced notebook on semantic search, cross-encoders, and fine-tuning
+	- **[Advanced Semantic Search](https://github.com/sinanuozdemir/quick-start-guide-to-llms/blob/main/notebooks/02_semantic_search.ipynb)**: A more advanced notebook on semantic search, cross-encoders, and fine-tuning from my [book](https://github.com/sinanuozdemir/quick-start-guide-to-llms).
 	- **[Advanced - Fine-tuning Embeddings For Rec Engines](https://colab.research.google.com/drive/1JfxyxdGCDjYeO52Bk1JzW4Af94xndTws?usp=sharing)**: Fine-tuning embedding engines using custom preference data
 	- **[Advanced - Fine-tuning Embeddings  with Synthetic Data](https://colab.research.google.com/drive/1FOr9hgMEcTa8UJJSuKjoHpohVb-Qz-FJ?usp=sharing)** - Using GPT-4o to create synthetic queries for a corpus to increase the quality of open-source embedding models